ActiveState/homework/dep-tree/EVALUATION.md

   * Is it split into reasonable sized subs/methods?
   * Is there a clear split between the command line program and libraries?
 * Does the code avoid repeating similar blocks of code for similar tasks?
-* Does the code us third party libraries and tools as appropriate?
+* Does the code use third party libraries and tools as appropriate?
 * Is the code in a modern style for the language?
 Does it avoid problematic idioms, packages, etc. for that language?